cdebergh/sdk-csharp-entityframework/README.md

 This is a simple example CRUD ASP.NET Core 2.0 rest service using entity framework.
 It is based on https://github.com/chsakell/dotnetcore-entityframework-api

+## Required Base Feature Support

+1. Registration
+Instruction in Jenkinsfile or equivalent to register this service for visibility
+2. Instrumentation
+Prometheus or equivalent to make the service operation visible
+3. Logging
+Nlog or equivalent
+4. Documentation
+README
+5. Unit Testing
+XUnit or equivalent
+6. Static Code Analysis
+7. Code Formatting
+EasyConfig or equivalent

 # Code Example

 Fetch the contents of the service by issuing an HTTP GET on the /api/examples endpoint.